Mangiafuoco

-Mangiafuoco (/ˌmɑːndʒəˈfwoʊkoʊ/ MAHN-jə-FWOH-koh; [ˌmandʒaˈfwɔːko], literally "Fire-Eater") is a fictional character who appears in Carlo Collodi's 1883 Italian book The Adventures of Pinocchio (Le avventure di Pinocchio), serving as a secondary antagonist turning good.
+Mangiafuoco (/ˌmɑːndʒəˈfwoʊkoʊ/ MAHN-jə-FWOH-koh; [ˌmandʒaˈfwɔːko], literally "Fire-Eater") or Mangiafoco is a fictional character who appears in Carlo Collodi's 1883 Italian book The Adventures of Pinocchio (Le avventure di Pinocchio), serving as a secondary antagonist before redeeming himself.
+Although in several adaptations of the novel, more antagonistic versions based on the character are usually represented.

 Role

 He is the theatre director and puppet-master of the Great Marionette Theatre, portrayed as gruff and imposing, but capable of showing kindness and easily moved to compassion, which he expresses by sneezing: after initially wanting Pinocchio to be burned as firewood for ruining one of his puppet shows, he eventually sets him free and gives him five gold coins to give to his father Geppetto.

 In the novel

 Mangiafuoco is described as...a large man so ugly, he evoked fear by simply being looked at.
 He had a beard as black as a smudge of ink and so long that it fell from his chin down to the ground: enough so that when he walked, he stepped on it.
 His mouth was as wide as an oven, his eyes were like two red tinted lanterns with the light turned on at the back, and with his hands, he sported a large whip made of snakes and fox tails knotted together.Though imposing, Mangiafuoco is portrayed as easily moved to compassion, which he expresses by sneezing.

 He is first encountered in Chapter X, after Pinocchio ruins one of his puppet shows by distracting the other puppets, and demands that Pinocchio be burned as firewood for his roasting mutton.

 Moved by Pinocchio's lamentations, Mangiafuoco decides to burn one of his own puppets, Harlequin, instead.
 When Pinocchio begs for Harlequin's life and offers to sacrifice himself in Harlequin's stead, he is refused by Mangiafuoco, who upon hearing that he is poor, gives Pinocchio five gold sequins which are later seized by The Fox and the Cat.